 The sandwich and overnight oats that I had were great.
 They tasted fresh.
 The overnight oats had a lot going on inside, with fresh fruit, bananas, and peanut butter.

-My only negative would be I’d like the sandwich to come with some kind of side order.
+My only negative would be that I’d like the sandwich to come with some kind of side order.
 As it is now, it’s just the sandwich.

 I like that they give free cold water with your order.